ACKs and NACKs Explained: The Feedback Loop Behind Reliable Data

 What are ACKs?

-ACKs, meaning acknowledgements, are control signals used in communication protocols to confirm the successful reception of a data packet.
+ACKs, meaning acknowledgements, are control signals used in communication protocols to confirm that a data packet was received successfully.

-They provide certainty of delivery and enable the handling of issues such as packet loss, congestion, and transmission errors, ultimately optimising bandwidth and overall performance.
+They provide certainty of delivery and make it possible to handle issues such as packet loss, congestion, and transmission errors, improving bandwidth use and overall performance.
+These are the key roles ACKs play:

 What is a NACK?

-A NACK, meaning negative acknowledgement, shows that receivers did not get a data packet right.
-Without NACKs, senders only use timeouts to find packet issues.
-But NACKs speed this up.
+A NACK, meaning negative acknowledgement, indicates that a receiver did not get a data packet correctly.
+Without NACKs, senders rely only on timeouts to detect packet problems, whereas a NACK reports the failure straight away.
+Its main roles are:

 ACK vs NACK: what is the difference?

-ACKs and NACKs are important for reliable data transmission.
-ACKs confirm that data was received correctly.
-NACKs report errors or problems.
+ACKs and NACKs are both important for reliable data transmission.
+ACKs confirm that data was received correctly, while NACKs report errors or problems.
+The main differences are:

 - ACKs confirm successful data reception, while NACKs indicate issues requiring retransmission.

-- ACKs confirm packets were received successfully.
-NACKs prompt resending of packets that had problems.
+- ACKs confirm packets were received successfully, whereas NACKs prompt the resending of packets that had problems.

-- ACKs maintain normal data flow; NACKs handle exceptions, ensuring corrections.
+- ACKs maintain normal data flow; NACKs handle exceptions and ensure corrections.

-Together, they form a feedback loop that powers reliable communication by identifying both successes and failures.
+Together, they form a feedback loop that supports reliable communication by identifying both successes and failures.

 Image source: Researchgate